Pyrolysis oil: Wood

-Algal Pyrolysis
+Algae

 Algae may be subjected to high temperatures (~500 °C) and normal atmospheric pressures.
 The resultant products include oil and nutrients such as nitrogen, phosphorus, and potassium.

 There are numerous papers on the pyrolysis of lignocellulosic biomass.
 However, very few reports are available for algal bio-oil production via pyrolysis.
 Miao et al. (2004b) performed fast pyrolysis of Chllorella protothecoides and Microcystis areuginosa at 500 °C, and bio-oil yields of 18% and 24% were obtained, respectively.
 The bio-oil exhibited a higher carbon and nitrogen content, lower oxygen content than wood bio-oil.
-When Chllorella protothecoides was cultivated heterotrophically, bio-oil yield increased to 57.9% with a heating value of 41 MJ/kg (Miao et al., 2004a).
+When Chlorella protothecoides was cultivated heterotrophically, bio-oil yield increased to 57.9% with a heating value of 41 MJ/kg (Miao et al., 2004a).
 Recently when microalgae become a hot research topic as the third generation of biofuel, pyrolysis has drawn more attention as a potential conversion method for algal biofuel production.
 Pan et al. (2010) investigated slow pyrolysis of Nannochloropsis sp. residue with and without the presence of HZSM-5 catalyst and obtained bio-oil rich in aromatic hydrocarbons from catalytic pyrolysis.
 Algal pyrolytic liquids separate into two phases with the top phase called bio-oil (Campanella et al., 2012; Jena et al., 2011a).
 The higher heating values (HHV) of algal bio-oil are in the range of 31−36 MJ/kg, generally higher than those of lignocellulosic feedstocks.
 Pyrolytic bio-oil consists of compounds with lower mean molecular weights and contains more low boiling compounds than bio-oil produced by hydrothermal liquefaction.
 These properties are similar to those of Illinois shale oil (Jena et al., 2011a; Vardon et al., 2012), which may indicate that pyrolytic bio-oil is suited for replacing petroleum.
 In addition, the high protein content in microalgae led to a high N content in the bio-oil, resulting in undesirable NOx emissions during combustion and deactivation of acidic catalysts when co-processed in existing 10 crude oil refineries.
 Algal bio-oil had better qualities in many aspects than those produced from lignocellulosic biomass.
 For example, algal bio-oil has a higher heating value, a lower oxygen content and a greater than 7 pH value.
 However, upgrading towards the removal of nitrogen and oxygen in the bio-oil is still necessary before it can be used as drop-in fuels.